chrispouliot/hytale-launcher-arm-nix/README.md

 ## Upstream

-`upstream/` holds the FEX report for the sigreturn bug, the minimal diff (applies to 2608 and current `main`), a self‑contained reproducer (`fex-sigframe-repro.c`: fails on the 4th signal on FEX‑2608, 300k signals clean with the fix), and the box64 patches.
-The other FEX patches and the SDL3 `SDL_GetGamepadMappings` size slip are worth reporting too.
+`upstream/` holds the current FEX report for the sigreturn bug, the minimal diff (applies to 2608 and current `main`), a self‑contained reproducer (`fex-sigframe-repro.c`: fails on the 4th signal on FEX‑2608, 300k signals clean with the fix)

 ## Layout